Facts About Reading's New PK-12 School

 On November 3, 2015, the Reading Community School District passed a bond issue to build a new PK-12 school in Reading at the site of the current high school.
-The bond passed by a 70/30 margin.
+The project is scheduled for completion in the summer of 2019.

 Summer 2017 Facility Plans

-- The contents of Reading High School will be moved to the Reading Middle School/Central Elementary building after the last day of school, which is Wednesday, May 17.
+The contents of Reading High School was moved to the Reading Middle School/Central Elementary building after the last day of the 2016-2017 school year.
+The building will open in

-- The contents of Central Elementary will be moved to St. Peter and Paul School.
+The contents of Central Elementary were moved to the former St. Peter and Paul School on Vine Street.

 - Reading High School and Central Elementary students will be in the transitions spaces for the 2017-2018 school year and part of the 2018-2019 school year.